Last Update :

 Artist Contact Information

-How Gerbera Daisy Flower was Oil Painted
+How to Oil Paint a Gerbera Daisy Flower

 Setting Up Your Artist Surface to Transfer Flower Image